casefabric/guide/docs/getting-started/genericUI.md

  - For a task, buttons to e.g. claim or complete the task are rendered.

 ## Rendering Case and Task Data with JSON Schema
 For starting a Case or completing a Task, in most use cases it is required to pass data.
 The logic of the case depends on the data entered by the user.
-In most applications using the Cafienne Engine this is built into the custom User Interface of that application.
-However, the Cafienne Engine also provides for a placeholder in which you can store e.g. a JSON document that holds rendering information.
+In most applications using the CaseFabric Engine this is built into the custom User Interface of that application.
+However, the CaseFabric Engine also provides for a placeholder in which you can store e.g. a JSON document that holds rendering information.

 To be more concrete, the Generic UI can render Start Case and Task screens that hold such a JSON schema to enable you to test the wiring of data into the case model.